Folds in the skin

 Each fold is a complex monster, full of details.

-They are made of several coats, each one with a real life history.
+They're made of several coats of epidermis, each one with a real-life history.

 A typical fold has hundreds of coats.